-Phoenix is a big city located in the state of Arizona.
-The city has a population of 1,555,324 inhabitants.
-Phoenix has a population density of 3,005 people per square mile.
-This would be considered well above the national population density level.
-According to the most recent Census, 73% of Phoenix residents are White, 7% Black and 4% Asian.
+Phoenix is a highly populated city located in the state of Arizona.
+The city has a population of 1,555,324 people.
+In Phoenix, there are 3,005 people per square mile, which is well above the national population density average.
+The majority of Phoenix residents report their race to be White; this is followed by Black and Asian.
 Additionally, more than a quarter of the population of Phoenix are of Hispanic or Latino origin, and 31% of the population also speak Spanish.
 If you are a young adult or student, you might be pleased to know that the average age of all Phoenix residents is 33.

-Location, location, location - possibly the three most important words in your search for a new place to live.
-Fortunately, in Phoenix, there is no shortage of amazing local amenities and interesting things to do.
-Some of the notable things to do include: Desert Botanical Garden, Musical Instrument Museum, and Phoenix Zoo.
+Location, location, location - those 3 words empasize the significance of the location of any property and are possibly the three most important words in your search for a new place to live.
+Fortunately, in Phoenix, there are an abundance of amazing local amenities and other interesting things to do.
+These include grocery stores, coffee shops, places to eat and parks.
+Some of the more notable entertainment options include: Desert Botanical Garden, Old Town Scottsdale, and Musical Instrument Museum.